ncsa/puppet_deployment/README.md

    ```
 1. puppet agent -t

-## Docker
-(Warning: needs more work, suffers from `Failed to get D-Bus connection:
-operation not permitted.`).
-1. MASTER
-   1. `doit.docker master`
-1. AGENT (relevant for testing in VM infrastructure)
-   1. `doit.docker agent [hostname.fqdn]`

 # Migrate legacy deployment to r10k deployment
-1. Do _Restore Legacy Master_ (above) or run the following on production master \
+1. Do _Restore Legacy Deployment_ (above) or run the following on production master \
    Note that the output will be written to `OUTPUT_PATH`. \
    Source files remain untouched.
 1. Extract puppet backup somewhere (not needed if running on the production master)